Coronavirus: Cases in India cross 23,000-mark, toll rises to 718

 The Centre said the number of cases in India has grown in a linear fashion, not exponentially.

-The number of coronavirus cases in India jumped to 23,077 on Friday morning, the health ministry said.
+The number of coronavirus cases in India jumped to 23,077 on Friday morning, but the Indian Council of Medical Research said at least 23,502 people have tested positive so far.
 The toll rose to 718, while the number of patients who have recovered stood at 4,748.

 The Centre on Thursday said India has managed to maintain a linear growth of Covid-19 cases over the one month period during its lockdown.